On Interim Envy-Free Allocation Lotteries: Introduction

-Plenty of situations arise in the real world every day, where assets need to be distributed among individuals.
+Plenty of situations arise in the real world every day in which assets need to be distributed among individuals.
 Making sure that everyone gets what they are entitled to is an imperative, yet vague, aspiration that is open to interpretation.
 Fair division is a research area that deals with problems of distributing assets in a way that is considered fair.
-Fair allocation problems, that focus on indivisible items, have received considerable attention from the EconCS community recently.
+Fair allocation problems, which focus on indivisible items, have received considerable attention from the EconCS community recently.

-Among the fairness notions that have been proposed to capture the necessity for impartiality and justice, envy-freeness~\cite{F67,V74} is, without doubt, the prevailing one.
+Among the fairness notions that have been proposed with the goal of capturing the necessity for impartiality and justice, envy-freeness~\citep{F67,V74} is, without doubt, the prevailing one.
 Envy-freeness requires that each individual, or agent, prefers their own share to anyone else's.
 However natural and intuitive, though, envy-freeness may not be possible to achieve.
 In addition, the universality of fair division disputes justifies many different definitions of fairness.
-Some popular fairness notions in the literature include proportionality and max-min fair share, among others.
+Some additional popular fairness notions in the literature include proportionality and max-min fair share, among others.

-The vast majority of the related literature focuses on deterministic allocations.
-The few recent exceptions~(e.g.,~\cite{AAGW15,A20,FSV20}) that consider random allocations (lotteries or probability distributions over allocations) are either too liberal or too conservative in the fairness concepts they consider.
-For example, ex-ante envy-freeness compares the random bundle allocated to an agent, in terms of expected valuation, to the random bundle allocated to any other agent.
-Ex-ante envy-freeness is very weak as a fairness guarantee.
+The vast majority of the related literature on envy-freeness focuses on deterministic allocations, while for random allocations (lotteries or probability distributions over allocations) the relevant fairness concepts are those of ex-ante and ex-post envy-freeness.
+Ex-ante envy-freeness compares the random bundle allocated to an agent, in terms of expected valuation, to the random bundle allocated to any other agent and is very weak as a fairness guarantee.
 Indeed, a lottery that allocates all items to an agent selected uniformly at random is ex-ante envy-free; clearly, such a lottery can hardly be considered fair.
 On the other extreme, the notion of ex-post envy-freeness requires that every outcome of a random allocation is envy-free.
 Ex-post envy-freeness is very strict and essentially invalidates the advantages of randomness.